 - MDF and 3/8th" plywood can be difficult to cut if you want to add custom windows or door openings to your dollhouse.
 If you plan on making modifications, you will need power tools.

-- You will need help with assembly because of the heavier pieces.
-These dollhouses are very difficult to assemble by one person.
+- You may need help with assembly because of the heavier pieces.
+The larger these dollhouses are, the more difficult to assemble by one person.

 - You need nails in some areas in order to complete the assembly.
 Be extra careful when hammering them in, so you don't damage the finished side of the wood by perforation.
 Do not attempt to skip the recommended nails.
 The thick wood pieces of these dollhouses are exceptionally heavy and glue will not be enough to hold the dollhouse together.
 Omitting the nails can cause the dollhouse to come apart after assembly, causing injury or death.

-- 3/8th" plywood is very hard but if your kit is made from MDF, it is even harder.
-Driving nails into this product or attaching hinges will be quite a struggle.
+- 3/8th" plywood is very hard, but if your kit is made from MDF, it is even harder.
+Driving nails into this product or attaching hinges will be quite a challenge.
 You might be forced to use power tools.

 - Inserting the brads into MDF for electrification will also be very difficult.
 It is best to invest in specialized tools for this process.

 - These dollhouses lack the architectural details of their tab and slot cousins.
 Though they have lovely, realistic details overall, they are more plain.
 They look more toy-like in appearance.
 They lack the realistic "model house" look and tend to be more modern looking and box-like.